-Dedicated personnel, committees, partnerships, processes, budget allocation, etc., to support the diversity, equity, inclusion (DEI) initiatives and other related efforts at cancer center.
+Dedicated personnel, committees, partnerships, processes, budget allocation, etc., to support the diversity, equity, and inclusion (DEI) initiatives and other related efforts at the cancer center.

 3. Should a center describe its PED strategy and how it is integrated with institutional strategy?
 The cancer center should have a strategy/plan that is clearly cancer-focused and distinct from that of the institution.
-However, per the NOFO, centers should leverage institutional commitment and infrastructure to enhance diversity of the center's membership and leadership.
+However, per the Notice of Funding Opportunity (NOFO), centers should leverage institutional commitment and infrastructure to enhance the diversity of the center's membership and leadership.
 While the center can and should leverage institutional strategies regarding DEI, the PED should be part of the cancer center's strategic plan.